junxit/us-congress-bills-112/metadata.md

 - Rep. Wilson, Frederica S. [D-FL-17] (W000808)
 - Rep. Wasserman Schultz, Debbie [D-FL-20] (W000797)
 - Rep. Mack, Connie [R-FL-14] (M001155)
+- Rep. Southerland, Steve II [R-FL-2] (S001186)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2012-03-05 — [House 112-2-95](votes/house-112-2-0095.md) — On Motion to Suspend the Rules and Pass — **Passed** (362–2)

 ## Actions

 - 2011-12-12 — Introduced in House
 - 2011-12-12 — Introduced in House
 - 2011-12-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-02-07 — Committee Consideration and Mark-up Session Held.
+- 2012-02-07 — Ordered to be Reported by Voice Vote.
+- 2012-03-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-03-05 — Considered as unfinished business. (consideration: CR H1143)
+- 2012-03-05 — Considered under suspension of the rules. (consideration: CR H1139-1140)
+- 2012-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3637.
+- 2012-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-03-05 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2012-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 2 (Roll no. 95). (text: CR H1140)
+- 2012-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 2 (Roll no. 95).(text: CR H1140)